zak-45/WLEDVideoSync/README.md

 - For optimal performance, be sure to be on the same VLAN as your DDP devices
 - Verify video source compatibility
 - On linux, wayland do not work, use X11
+- On Mac/Linux be sure to set +x on WLEDVideoSync app

 **Contributing:**
 Contributions to the project are welcome.
 Please follow the standard GitHub fork and pull request workflow.